-2.1 The child's welfare is of paramount importance.
+- 2.1 The child's welfare is of paramount importance.
 RGS seeks to establish and maintain an ethos where students feel secure, are encouraged to talk, are listened to and are safe.
-Children should be able to talk freely to any member of staff at school if they are worried or concerned about something.

-2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
-We recognise that all staff play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
+Children should be able to talk freely to any member of staff at school if they are worried or concerned about something. - 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
+We recognise that all staff play a particularly important role as they are in a position to identify concerns early and provide help for children, promote children's welfare, and prevent concernsfrom escalating.

 ALL STAFF ARE ADVISED TO MAINTAIN AN ATTITUDE OF 'IT COULD HAPPEN HERE' WHERE SAFEGUARDING IS CONCERNED.

 When concerned about the welfare of a child, staff members must always act in the best interests of the child.

-2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
-Staff and others will not make promises to any child and will not keep secrets.
-Every child will know what the adult will have to do with any information they have chosen to disclose.

-2.4 Throughout our curriculum we provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
+- 2.3 All staff and regular visitors will, through training and induction, know how to recognize indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
+Staff and others will not make promises of confidentiality to any child and will not keep secrets.
+Every child will know what the adult will have to do with any information theyhave chosen to disclose. - 2.4 Throughout our curriculum we provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
 This is extended to include material that will encourage our children to develop essential life skills.
 The PSHE curriculum in the Junior and Senior schools incorporates a number of opportunities for students to learn, in an age appropriate manner, how they can stay safe and report concerns about themselves or others.
-These topics are regularly revisited both formally through PSHE lessons and informally through form and tutor time, assemblies and more specialised sessions often delivered by visiting speakers.
+These topics are regularly revisited both formally through PSHE lessons and informally through form and tutor time, assemblies and more specialised sessions often delivered by visiting speakers or off-timetable Year group activities.
 In the Sixth Form the Plus Programme seeks to widen understanding of the wider world and prepare our students for independent living.

-3. STATUTORY FRAMEWORK & SAFEGUARDING PARTNERS
+.
+STATUTORY FRAMEWORK & SAFEGUARDING PARTNERS

-3.1 This policy has been devised in accordance with the following legislation and guidance:

-- 'Working Together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children', DfE (2018) - 'Keeping Children Safe in Education', DfE (2019) - Local Safeguarding procedures - Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings (October 2015) - 'What to do if you're worried a child is being abused', DfE (March 2015) - 'Information Sharing: Advice for practitioners', DfE (March 2015) - 'The Prevent Duty: Departmental advice for schools and childcare providers', DfE (2015) - 'Mandatory Reporting of Female Genital Mutilation procedural information', Home Office (October 2015)
+- 3.1 This policy has been devised in accordance with the following legislation and guidance: - 'Working Together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children', DfE (2018) - 'Keeping Children Safe in Education', DfE (2021) - 'Sexual Violence and Sexual Harassment between children in schools and colleges' DfE, (2021) - Local safeguarding Board Partnerships procedures - Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings (October 2015)

+- 'What to do if you're worried a child is being abused', DfE (March 2015) - 'Information Sharing: Advice for practitioners', DfE (March 2015) - 'The Prevent Duty: Departmental advice for schools and childcare providers', DfE (2015) - Mandatory Reporting of Female Genital Mutilation procedural information', Home Office (October 2015) - The Domestic Abuse Act (2021)